percona/pmm-doc/docs/how-to/configure.md

     ![!image](../_images/PMM_Settings_Percona_Platform_Login.png)
 2. Fill in the *Connect PMM to Percona Portal* form with the name of your PMM instance and the credentials of your Percona Account:
 3. Click *Connect*.

 After connecting, you can also use SSO for PMM server.

 ### Password Reset

 #### Password Forgotten

-In case you forgot your password, click on the *Forgot password* link in the login page.
+In case you forgot your password, click on the *Forgot password* link on the login page.

 You will be redirected to a password reset page.
 Enter the email you are registered with in the field and click on *Reset via Email*.